Home Lighting Control Micro Fusion Electricity Climate Change Contacts Links

 = 6.626069 X 10^-34 J-s

-and F is the electromagnetic wave frequency as seen by an inertial observer.
+and Fp is the electromagnetic wave frequency as seen by an inertial observer.

 STABLE PARTICLE DESCRIPTIONS:

 An electron is a stable particle with a charge of - 1.60217646 X 10^-19 coulombs and a rest mass of 0.00054857990946 atomic weight units.
-An electron has associated with it external electric, magnetic and gravitational fields.
-These fields contain a small portion (~ 1%) of the total electron rest mass.
+An electron has associated with it extended external electric, magnetic and gravitational fields.
+These extended fields contain a small portion (~ 1%) of the total electron rest mass energy.

-An antielectron is a stable particle with a charge of + 1.60217646 X 10^-19 coulombs and a rest mass (rest energy) of 0.00054857990946 atomic weight units.
-An antielectron has associated with it external electric, magnetic and gravitational fields.
-These fields contain a small portion (~ 1%) of the total anti-electron rest mass.
-As compared to an electron an antielectron is believed to have a sign reversal in its gravitational field unit vector.
+An anti-electron is a stable particle with a charge of + 1.60217646 X 10^-19 coulombs and a rest mass (rest energy) of 0.00054857990946 atomic weight units.
+An anti-electron has associated with it extended external electric, magnetic and gravitational fields.
+These extended fields contain a small portion (~ 1%) of the total anti-electron rest mass energy.
+As compared to an electron an anti-electron is believed to have a sign reversal in its gravitational field unit vector.

 A proton is a stable particle with a charge of + 1.60217646 X 10^-19 coulombs and a rest mass of 1.007276466812 atomic weight units.
-A proton has associated with it external electric, magnetic field and gravitational fields.
-These fields contain a small portion (~.34%) of the total proton rest mass.
+A proton has associated with it extended external electric, magnetic field and gravitational fields.
+These fields contain a small portion (~.34%) of the total proton rest mass energy.

-An antiproton is a stable particle with a charge of - 1.60217646 X 10^-19 coulombs and a rest mass of 1.007276466812 atomic weight units.
-An antiproton has associated with it electric, magnetic field and gravitational fields.
-These fields contain a small portion (~.34%) of the total anti-proton rest mass.
+An anti-proton is a stable particle with a charge of - 1.60217646 X 10^-19 coulombs and a rest mass of 1.007276466812 atomic weight units.
+An anti-proton has associated with it extended electric, magnetic field and gravitational fields.
+The extended fields contain a small portion (~.34%) of the total anti-proton rest mass energy.
 As compared to a proton an antiproton is believed to have a sign reversal in its gravitational field unit vector.

 CHARGED PARTICLE FORMATION AND ANNIHILATION:

-In certain circumstances a sufficiently energetic photon will form a proton-antiproton pair.
-In certain circumstances a sufficiently energetic photon will form an electron-antielectron pair.
+In a very high radiation density environment a sufficiently energetic photon will form a proton-anti-proton pair.
+In a high radiation density environment a sufficiently energetic photon will form an electron-anti-electron pair.

-On contact a proton and an antiproton will spontaneously convert to a very high energy photon.
-On contact an electron and an antielectron will spontaneously convert to a high energy photon.
+In a low radiation density environment, on contact a proton and an anti-proton will spontaneously convert to a very high energy gamma photon.
+In a low radiation density environment, on contact an electron and an anti-electron will spontaneously convert to a gamma photon.

-A proton and an antiproton have opposite charges.
-An electron and an antielectron have opposite charges.
-Hence for free normal-antiparticle pairs to exist at formation these particles must have sufficient kinetic energy to escape from their mutual potential energy well.
+A proton and an anti-proton have opposite charges.
+An electron and an anti-electron have opposite charges.
+Hence for free normal-anti-particle pairs to exist, at formation these particles must have sufficient kinetic energy to escape from their mutual electrostatic potential energy well.

-The origin of free electrons and free protons in interstellar space is the subject of speculative theorys that are beyond the scope of this web site.
-Somehow, by processes that are not fully understood, free electrons and free protons formed in interstellar space.
-The free electrons and free protons aggregated to form hydrogen.
-Possibly at the same time antihydrogen also formed in interstellar space, but the antimatter was gravitationally repelled away from the solar system by the normal matter.
+The exact origin of free electrons and free protons in interstellar space is the subject of speculative cosmological theorys that are beyond the scope of this web site.
+It is thought that free electrons and free protons formed in the early universe at a time when the radiation density in the universe was very high.
+Subsequently expansion of the universe reduced the radiation density leaving free electrons and free protons as stable particles.
+The free electrons and free protons then aggregated to form atomic hydrogen.
+In so doing they emitted characteristic radiation that is readily observed with a radio telescope.
+At the same time antihydrogen likely formed, but the anti-matter was gravitationally repelled away from our local universe by the normal matter.

-On Earth we do not observe antielectrons or antiprotons except as products of high energy nuclear collisions.
-In the solar system the numbers of normal electrons and normal protons vastly outweigh the numbers of antielectrons and antiprotons.
-Any antimatter that is formed is quickly destroyed by contact with normal matter.
+On Earth we do not observe anti-electrons or anti-protons except as products of high energy nuclear collisions.
+In the our solar system the numbers of normal electrons and normal protons vastly outweigh the numbers of anti-electrons and anti-protons.
+Any anti-matter that is formed on Earth is soon destroyed by contact with normal matter.

 PHOTON GENERATION AND EMISSION:

-Free charged particles are the primary source of energy in the universe.
-Free electrons and free protons are in a high rest energy state.
+The weakly bound electrons and protons forming hydrogen are the primary source of energy in the local universe.
+These electrons and protons are in a relatively high rest energy state.
 When the vector fields of particles with opposite charges overlap the total field energy decreases.
 Hence, the law of conservation of energy forces the particles' kinetic energy to increase.
 This mechanism manifests itself as electric or magnetic attraction.

 When the vector fields of particles with like charges overlap the total field energy increases.
 Hence, the law of conservation of energy forces the particles' kinetic energy to decrease.
 This mechanism manifests itself as electric or magnetic repulsion.